Well Water Testing Rebate

 Using a third-party accredited and provincially approved laboratory allows homeowners to confidently compare their well water test results to the Canadian Drinking Water Guidelines.

-The Canadian Drinking Water Guidelines lay out which parameters have aesthetic objectives (taste, smell, and odour) and/or maximum allowable concentrations for health implications.
-These guidelines also indicate which parameters can impact water quality treatment systems.
+The Canadian Drinking Water Guidelines lay out which parameters have aesthetic objectives (taste, smell, and odour), maximum allowable concentrations for health implications, and/or operational guidelines (potential impacts on water treatment systems).

 If your well does not have a provincial plate ID or your well is not listed on the groundwater wells database, click here to learn more about well registration.